rapticore/llm-security-benchmark/README.md

 This framework is designed to advance the understanding of how Large Language Models can be effectively utilized to improve security outcomes.
 We provide this as an open testing platform for:

 - **Security Researchers**: Evaluate LLM capabilities against diverse security scenarios
-- **AI Developers**: Benchmark model performance on security-focused tasks
+- **AI Developers**: Benchmark model performance on security-focused tasks with statistical rigor
 - **Security Practitioners**: Understand LLM strengths and limitations for security analysis
+- **Enterprise Teams**: Make data-driven decisions on LLM deployment for security use cases
 - **Educators**: Teach security concepts using AI-assisted vulnerability detection

 We encourage the community to contribute, expand test cases, and explore new use cases for LLMs in cybersecurity applications.